roberddd/batchgenie/docs/rendering_asset_previews.md

 `Can I add custom Light Presets?`

 :   Yes!
-The list can be expanded by directly adding your own HDRIs to blender via `Preferences > Lights > HDRI's` which makes them available in this list.
+The list can be expanded by directly adding your own HDRIs to Blender via `Preferences > Lights > HDRI's` which makes them available in this list.

 `I'm having slow rendering speeds in Cycles.
 What can I do?`